 Effects Of Gold Loan On Your CIBIL Score & Credit Report

-A gold loan is a secured loan against your gold jewellery or gold products.
-Read to know how gold loan can impact your cibil score.
+Gold loan is a loan against your gold or gold jewellery.
+Read to know in details how gold loan can affect your cibil score.

-A gold loan is relatively simple to apply for, and most lenders now provide online application completion as an option.The best thing about a gold loan is that the borrower’s credit profile is irrelevant as long as the quality of gold given as security satisfies some minimal requirements set forth by the lender.
+A gold loan is very easy to avail, and lenders now typically offer to complete the entire application process online.The best part about a gold loan is that a borrower’s credit score does not matter as long as the quality of the gold being offered as security meets some minimum standards laid down by the lender.

-The CIBIL score goes from 300 (the lowest) to 900 (the highest).
-A higher score indicates that the borrower has a strong ability to repay and a solid credit history.
-A lower score, on the other hand, indicates a bad repayment history and alerts the lender that it may be risky to approve a loan for that person.
+The CIBIL score ranges from a low of 300 to a high of 900.
+A higher score means a borrower has a good capacity to repay and has had a decent credit history.
+On the other hand, a lower score indicates a weak repayment history and tells the lender that sanctioning a loan to such an individual may be risky.

 Can Getting A Gold Loan Impact The CIBIL Score?Yes, it can.
 Whenever a borrower avails a gold loan, it can impact their CIBIL score, both positively as well as negatively.

 A gold loan is also a form of personal loan and so it can hurt the borrower’s CIBIL score in case of a default or a delay in repayment of the principal or the interest.Each time a borrower applies for a gold loan, the lender will check their credit history and this could lower their CIBIL score a wee bit.

 If the borrower does not repay the gold loan and interest in time, their CIBIL score will be negatively impacted.
 This is because the lender will report the non-payment to the credit bureau.If, on the other hand, the borrower repays on time, their CIBIL score can improve.